thongtran715/hackgsu2019/README.md

             }catch (IOException e){
                 System.out.println(e.getMessage());
             }

+            // Clear all the suggestions if you happen do not need it anymore for further usage chatBot.clearSuggestionsChip();
 ```
 IO Exception will be thrown if the number of chip sets exceed 11 units or the length of display text exceed 25 characters.